-For inbound marketing, some of the unique focuses are on things like website conversion rate, number of generated leads, percentage increase in sales, increase in average order size, and an increase in the quality of inbound leads.
+For inbound marketing, it might be things like website conversion rate, number of generated leads, percentage increase in sales, increase in average order size, and an increase in the quality of inbound leads.

-Here is what you’ve been waiting for.
-I’ll walk you through how to properly implement and utilize both inbound and content marketing to increase sales.
+Here is how to properly implement both inbound and content marketing to increase sales.

 The most successful companies I’ve worked with have someone fully dedicated to content marketing strategy and one person completely focused on the big picture inbound strategy.

-"Tactically speaking, a revenue team is made of key players from the sales and marketing teams within a company centered around their current shared goal of increasing revenue through traffic, leads, and sales.
+Establish a revenue team A revenue team is made of key players from sales and marketing with a shared goal of increasing revenue through traffic, leads, and sales.